-After you have completed the screening process, you and your loved one will have 30 minutes together.
-Scheduling by the hour allows us to perform cleaning and screening requirements between visits.
-It also allows us time to carefully transport residents to and from the outdoor visiting area.
+After you have completed the screening process, you and your loved one will have about an hour together.
+Keeping visits to about an hour allows us to perform the required cleaning and screening between visitors.
+It also allows us time to carefully transport residents to and from the visitation area.

 Rules & Regulations for Visitation

-You will check in at a special area outside the front entrance of the facility.
+You will check in at a dedicated area near the entrance of the facility.

 At the time of check-in, you will be asked to present identification, sign a log, and provide your contact information.
-Next, you will be asked a series of questions to screen for coronavirus exposure.
-Our staff will take your temperature.
+Next, you will be asked a series of questions to screen for Covid-19 exposure.
 Then, a staff member will share visitation guidelines with you.

 During your visit, you must wear a mask that covers your nose and mouth at all times.
 Our staff will direct you to a hand hygiene station where you will apply an alcohol-based hand sanitizer for at least 30 seconds.
 Once the screening and hygiene preparations are complete, your visit can begin.